Copy text vs copy media (Pro)

 - Linked attachments are included when they are within the selected link depth.

-"With media" is meant for tools that accept pasted images.
+"Copy media" is meant for tools that accept pasted images.

-Copy context with media (Pro)
+Copy media (Pro)

 - screenshots of UI state